Aunay-les-Bois

 Aunay-les-Bois (/fr/) is a commune in the Orne department of Normandy in northwestern France.
 It is notable for its Karting racetrack, which hosts rounds of the CIK-FIA Karting European Championship.

+Geography

+The commune is made up of the following collection of villages and hamlets, L'Ogrière, Chambillon, Le Bourg Guérin, La Fortinière, Aunay-les-Bois and Champenou.

+A river, la Tanche flows through the commune.

+The commune is in the Normandie-Maine Regional Natural Park.